Controlling transport dynamics of confined asymmetric fibers: Problem formulation and methods

-The experimental methods, theoretical model, and numerical techniques are extensively described and verified in \cite{nagel2018} and \cite{cappello2018} and are outlined only briefly here.
+The experimental methods, theoretical model, and numerical techniques are extensively described and verified in \cite{nagel2018} and \cite{Cappello2019} and are outlined only briefly here.
 Fibers of controlled shape, position and confinement are fabricated using the stop-flow microscope-based projection photo-lithography method developed by Dendukuri \textit{et al.} \cite{Dendukuri2007}: a pulse of UV-light passing through a mask illuminates the microchannel filled with a photosensitive solution (PEG-DA Mw=575 and Darocur 1173, viscosity $\mu=68\, \rm mPa\,\rm s$) to create a rigid particle which is then transported in the non-crosslinked solution, with a pressure-driven flow imposed by a syringe pump (Nemesys, Cetoni).
 The presence of inhibition, i.e. uncured, layers of constant thickness $b = 6 \pm 1.6\,\upmu$m in the vicinity of the channel walls \cite{Dendukuri2008} determines the fiber height $h = H-2b$, and thus the transversal confinement $\beta$.
 For each channel height, we adjust the mask geometry to ensure a square cross-section of side $h$ and a constant aspect ratio $\ell_b/h$ = 5.
-With this method, the asymmetry $\ell_a/\ell_b$ is tuned by changing the length of the long arm $\ell_a/h$.
+With this method, the asymmetry $\ell_a/\ell_b$ is tuned by changing the length of the long arm $\ell_a/h$. {Due to the low value of the Reynolds number $Re\sim10^{-3}$, inertia will be neglected in this work.
+This also implies that the dynamics does not explicitly depend on the flow velocity.}

 A two-dimensional Brinkman model supplemented by a model flow profile in the gap between the fiber and the transversal channel walls is utilized to determine the flow around the fiber and the resulting force and torque distribution on the fiber.
 Note that the velocity vector is uniquely determined by the particular state $(y,\theta)$, as inertial effects are negligible and the problem is thus reversible in time.
-The flow equations are solved with \textsc{Comsol Multiphysics} and verified by separate calculations with the \textsc{Ulambator} code \cite{Nagel2015}.
+The flow equations are solved with \textsc{Comsol Multiphysics} and verified by separate calculations with the \textsc{Ulambator} code \cite{Nagel2015}. {Detailed information on the model can be found in previous works \cite{nagel2018, Cappello2019} and in the appendix \ref{app:Brinkman}.}